sumo300/trunc/README.md

 * Partial localization (App name and tagline for now)
 * Browse and Search - Can't remember a shortened URL or lost it?
 Browse or Search for it!

+## Setup ##

+Out of the box, there is ZERO configuration.
+For local debugging purposes, ensure you have IIS Express installed and hit F5 in Visual Studio 2013.
+For runtime deployment, use the Visual Studio Publish feature and WebDeploy it to an IIS server or, if you have an Azure account, deploy directly to Azure!
+VS 2013's publish features can work directly with Azure, provisioning at the time of publish.
+Re-publish with ease.

 ## OSS Shout-Outs ##
 * [AutoMapper](https://github.com/AutoMapper/AutoMapper)
 * [Biggy](https://github.com/xivsolutions/biggy)